McNaught History, Family Crest & Coats of Arms

 Spelling variations of this family name include: MacNaught, MacNeight, MacNutt, MacNitt, MacNaght and many more.

 Some of the McNaught family moved to Ireland, but this topic is not covered in this excerpt.
-Another 228 words(16 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name were:

 McNaught Settlers in United States in the 18th Century

 - Patrick McNaught, who arrived in Virginia in 1705